viviandotdev/ObsidianVault/+ Encounters/MDS-Lecture-RPC and Threads.md

 **Threads**
 ==what are threads?==
 - they are a stack of instructions that can run at the same time in an program.
-- threads have shared datadddd, meaning that if you have a array and all the threads in that program have access to that same array
+- threads have shared data, meaning that if you have a array and all the threads in that program have access to that same array

 ==how are threads used in the context of distributed systems?==
 - a thread might be used to create a remote procedure call to thousands of different servers